Umar9304/Umar9304/README.md

 - 👋 Hi, I’m @Umar9304
-- 👀 I’m interested in Artificial intelligence
+- 👀 I’m interested in Machine learning
-- 🌱 I’m currently learning python, c++
+- 🌱 I’m currently learning python and its library(numpy,pandas,etc)
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on ML
 - 📫 How to reach me through my email umarrehankhan2@gmail.com

 <!---